xinyil/cdh-web/README.md

 digitalhumanities@princeton.edu
 + templates
   + All template files, including blog/ includes/ and pages/, as well as templates in the main directory for displaybles, primarily project and event individual pages (staff pages to be added)

+## Tests

+Unit tests are written with py.test but use Django fixture loading and convenience testing methods when that makes things easier.
+To run them, first install development requirements:

+  pip install -r dev-requirements.txt

+Run tests using py.test:

+  py.test